-"That was without drugs," he said, a proud note in his voice.
+"That was without drugs," he said, an amused—but also proud—note in his voice.
 He pushed her hair off her face.
 "Sweet."

-His tenderness touched her, opened something up inside her, helped her say, "I've been lonely."
+His tenderness touched her, opened something up inside her and helped her say, "I've been lonely."
 Once the words were out, they sounded stupid.
 She wished she could take them back.

 But then he said, "Me too," and everything was all right again.

 He kissed her, this time gently.
-Then he took her hand again.
-Continued walking down the beach.
+Then he took her hand again and continued walking down the beach.

 She felt off balance.
 "What's happening?"

-He shrugged, tightened his grip on her hand.
+He shrugged and tightened his grip on her hand.

 "You don't know or you don't care?"